San Miguel De Allende Guanajuato, Mexico Travel Guide

 Ubiquitous on Mexican roads and often poorly marked.
 Hitting them at speed can cause significant vehicle damage.

-Be vigilant and slow down.
+Be watchful and slow down.

 San Miguel de Allende's unique charm is accompanied by its own transportation considerations.